 Some programs may limit the age of children or young adults and the number of children per accompanying adult.
 This limit will be enforced by the staff as the program is designed for maximum benefit to the child/parent/guardian through one-on-one interaction.
-Leniency is given to parents of more than one child.

-5.0 LIBRARY SPACE
+5.0 Library Space